Fig Jam Crostinis with Goat Cheese, Prosciutto and Basil

 Prepping the Crostini Bread:

-- Slice your baguette in to 1/2 inch thick pieces.
+- Slice the baguette into 1/2 inch pieces.
 I like to cut mine at an angle.

-- Brush each piece with olive oil, then sprinkle with salt & pepper.
+- Brush each piece with olive oil, then sprinkle with salt and pepper.

-- Bake for 8-10 minutes, or until the bread is lightly browned and crisp.
+- Bake on a baking sheet in the oven for 8-10 minutes, or until the bread is lightly browned and crisp.

-- When they done, let them cool completely.
+- When they are done, let cool completely.

 Putting the Crostinis Together: